Does the United Church of God believe in the Trinity?

 However, in general, the Church of God tends to be more conservative, lashing out against homosexuals, adultery and other sexual crimes.
 Baptists tend to be more conservative than other denominations as well, but they typically focus more on the social gospel and family values.

-Is Church of God Anabaptist?
+Church of God in American English

 Why did the Church of God split?